Zuzah/Contentful/contentful-ui-extensions/README.md

     npm install -g create-contentful-extension
     ```

-- From the root of the folder, run the following command:

 # Creating a Contentful UI Extension

 Note: Develelopment of a Contentful UI Extension involves React component development.